Bjeaurn/presentations/abstracts/making-typescript-work-for-you.md

 # Making TypeScript work for you

+### Abstract
+> 188 characters
+>
-### Keep code readable, increase maintainability and decrease the chance for mistakes by making the TypeScript compiler work for you.
+Keep code readable, increase maintainability and decrease the chance for mistakes by making the TypeScript compiler work for you, utilizing its powerful type system and language features.

+### Description
->XXX words
+>105 words
 >
 >Talk length: ~30 minutes